jamesrknox/samples/docs/contributing.md

   * Testing
 * Commit messages should be clear and concise, describing the change well and referencing jira or github issue number.
     See https://chris.beams.io/posts/git-commit/? for a description of good commit messages.
+* In order to support windows, samples should limit file lengths as much as possible :
+  * Keep artifactId's short
+  * In node deployment files, specify short engine name

 ## Empty directories